YOUR RATES EXPLAINED

 • Infrastructure and Property Services: local roads, bridges, footpaths, drainage, airport, heliport, waste collection and management.

-• Provision of Recreation Facilities: parks, playgrounds & ovals, swimming pool, recreation centre, Town Hall.
+• Provision of Recreation Facilities: parks, playgrounds and ovals, swimming pool, recreation centre, Shire Hall.

 • Health Services: water and food inspection, toilet facilities, noise control and animal control.